 “Il Lombardia” (the new name for the Giro di Lombardia), “Classica delle foglie morte” (the classic of the dead [falling] leaves), is traditionally the last of the five ‘Monuments’ of the cycling season.

 Vincenzo Nibali, the Italian rider of Astana team won the Tour de France 2014 edition and joined the greats, becoming the sixth cyclist to win all three grand tours.

 Another Campagnolo 80th Anniversary Edition bike: Bianchi Oltre XR.2 “Campagnolo 80” – limited edition launched at Eurobike 2013.
 The new bike features a natural carbon matt black color with silver chrome paint glossy inserts.

 RCS Sport, the organizer of Giro d’Italia, has put together 100 journalist to rate the greatest moments of the race’s 103-year history.
 “To exorcise the World’s end, as predicted by the Mayan Prophecy”, journalists were questioned over the most memorable moments in the race’s history.

-The Cima Coppi is the summit with highest altitude reached by cyclists during the Giro d’Italia.
+The Cima Coppi is the summit with the highest altitude reached by cyclists during the Giro d’Italia.
 It was established in 1965, five years after the death of the “Il Campionissimo” (champion of champions) Fausto Coppi.
 Naturally, depending on the altitude profile of the Giro d’Italia, the Cima Coppi changes from year to year.
-The highest […]
+The […]